prideout/prideout.github.com/_posts/2013-06-08-quad-meshes.md

     glEndTransformFeedback();
     glDisable(GL_RASTERIZER_DISCARD);

-For the second pass, bind the facet normals as texture buffer, along with a vertex-to-face lookup table:
+For the second pass, bind the facet normals as a texture buffer, along with a vertex-to-face lookup table:

     glActiveTexture(GL_TEXTURE1);
     glBindTexture(GL_TEXTURE_BUFFER, textures.vertexToFace);